voodooattack/e2d/readme.md

 });
 ```

-Listening to the event is optional, simply use `r.keyData` to acquire current key information.
+Listening to the event is optional, use `r.keyData[key]` to find out the current key state.

 ### Prototype